Low (Flo Rida song): Commercial performance

+The physical release of the single occurred in the UK for the week of March 24, 2008.
+For the week of July 20, 2008, the song moved up to number 19 on the UK Singles Chart, several months after its official release.
+It spent seventy-five weeks on the chart.
+As of January 2012, the song has sold 613,434 copies in the UK.

+The song was ranked at number 26 on Billboards All Time Hot 100.
+The song was also ranked the number 1 song for 2008 in Billboards ranking of the Billboard Year-End Hot 100 singles of 2008.
+For the week of December 28, 2008, it was listed at number 11 on the UK Singles Chart year-end countdown and was named the highest-selling single in Australia in 2008.
+The song was a hit in Europe, reaching the Top 10 in Finland, Denmark and Belgium, and the Top 40 in Germany, Hungary, Norway and France.

 Music video

 The music video of "Low" was directed by Bernard Gourley and contains certain clips from Step Up 2: The Streets.
 It also contains cameos from Rick Ross, DJ Khaled, Cool & Dre, Briana Evigan, Torch and Gunplay of Triple C's and Jermaine Dupri.
 Also, T-Pain and Flo Rida are in a nightclub in a few scenes.
-The music video reached the number one spot on MTV Jams for five days and 22 days on TRL.
+The music video reached the top spot on MTV Jams for five days, and for twenty-two days on TRL.
 The music video was also nominated at the 2008 MTV Video Music Awards for Best Male Video and Best Hip-Hop Video, but lost to Hurricane Chris' "Playas Rock" (Best Male Video) and Birdman's "Pop Bottles" (Best Hip-Hop Video) music videos.